 About Us

-Astronomers at Caltech are keen on communicating the wonders of astronomy to you!
-Our events are organized by Dr. Cameron Hummels and staffed by volunteers from the Caltech Astronomy community including students, postdocs, staff, and faculty because we are passionate about public education.
-Our primary activities are our monthly Stargazing Lecture Series, our monthly Astronomy on Tap events, frequent Guerilla Astronomy activities, and assisting at science fairs and conventions where we can.
-We are also engaged in several programs with local schools (PUSD and LAUSD).
+Our primary activities include our monthly Stargazing Lecture Series, our monthly Astronomy on Tap events, frequent Guerilla Astronomy activities, and assisting at science fairs, conventions, and school visits where we can.
+We also co-organize numerous Dark Sky Festivals including those at Death Valley and Sequoia National Parks.
 You can keep updated on current and future outreach events by checking our Upcoming Events page or following us at our various social media outlets on the web.
+All of our events are free and open to all.

 Related outreach programs: